TheCharmingSociopath/TheCharmingSociopath.github.io/_drafts/ranking-and-rating-systems.md

 The marginal distribution of Jskill is obtained by multiplying messages (8) and (9).
 Because this is the product of a Gaussian and a cumulative Gaussian the result is an asymmetrical distribution, which is not a Gaussian.
 This is the posterior distribution for Jskill.
 We can also pass messages in the opposite direction around the graph to obtain the corresponding posterior distribution for Fskill.

-\subsubsection{Extending to multiple players -- expectation propagation}
+### Extending to multiple players -- expectation propagation
 We have seen how to exactly find posterior distributions for the distributions representing skills of the two players.
 We can easily extend this to other players, by adding the other games in the same graph, and running belief propagation on the bigger graph one by one.
 But there is a problem with doing this.
 Initially, Jskill was a 2 parameter gaussian distribution.
 After running belief propagation once, we get a distribution which is a product of a gaussian and a cumulative gaussian, and hence has 4 parameters.
 If we now run belief propagation on a game with another player, we will get another distribution with two cumulative distributions and six parameters.

 To get around this problem, we use expectation propagation.
 We approximate the non-gaussian distributions locally with a gaussian distribution, and we do it in the following manner.